Kathy Hinde is an audiovisual artist inspired by behaviours and phenomena found in nature and the everyday.

 Hinde frequently works in collaboration with other practitioners and scientists and often actively involves the audience in the creative process.
 She has created light and sound installations in public spaces, including town high streets and woodlands.

-Cryptic Commissions for Sonica include:
+Cryptic Commissions include:

 A sculptural sound installation raising awareness of global climate change, Phase Transition fills the space with sonic waves that ebb, flow, rise up and subside in unguessable patterns.